Binomial Coefficient Calculator: Calculate "N Choose K" Combinations

 Why do binomial coefficients appear in probability?

-When calculating probabilities of k successes in n independent trials, you need to count the number of ways to achieve k successes, which is C(n,k).
+When calculating probabilities of k successes in n independent trials, the number of ways to achieve k successes must be counted, which is C(n,k).

 How does C(n,k) relate to the binomial theorem?